 Do I need to file a corporate bankruptcy, a personal bankruptcy, or both?

 Only a Licensed Insolvency Trustee (LIT) can tell you for sure if you need to file a corporate bankruptcy or personal or both.
-Recognizing how intertwined they can be, a LIT will review the corporate and personal financial situations.
+Recognizing how intertwined they can be, a LIT will review the personal and corporate financial situations.
 A LIT will ask you questions about the debts that the corporation has, and which of those debts you may be personally liable for.
 Keep in mind that federal, provincial, and territorial law may dictate that the Directors of a corporation are personally responsible for certain corporate debt.
 These would include debts such as payroll source deductions, GST and possibly others.
-A LIT can provide you with a full review of whether you, your corporation, or both need to consider a bankruptcy or proposal.
+A LIT can provide you with a full review of whether you, your corporation, or both need to consider a bankruptcy or corporate restructuring.

 After meeting with my Trustee, I’ve chosen to file a personal bankruptcy.
 My corporation has stopped operating but creditors are still threatening to sue the company-what do I do?